stephomi/nomadsculpt.com/manual/docs/pressure.md

 It can be annoying if you plan on sculpting with your finger, especially if the value returned is small.
 In that case, make sure to disable this option.

-By default, this option is enabled iOS, but disabled for Android.
+By default, this option is enabled on iOS, but disabled for Android.